fedetft/directorydiffmerge/Readme.md

 DO NOT swap the source and backup directories!
 Remeber, `-s` stands for source directory, where ddm will READ, and `-t` stands for target directory, where ddm will WRITE.

+Also note that you SHOULD NOT MODIFY the content of the source directory while the backup is in progress.

 The `--fixup` option is optional, if passed, ddm will try to fix the backup directory if problems arise.
 Note that the process may be interactive, thus requiring user input.

 ### Scrubbing the backup